callanalexander/call-collector/README.md

 - TensorFlow for deep learning
 - Librosa and Pydub for audio processing
 - UMAP and HDBSCAN for dimensionality reduction and clustering
-- MAAD (Multimodal Animal Acoustic Detector) for acoustic feature extraction
+- sci-kit maad for feature extraction & segmentation

 ## Usage